surajkachate/Testimonial-Slider/README.md

 ## Preview
 ![image](https://github.com/surajkachate/Testimonial-Slider/assets/89270012/0a6b65f7-28bb-4ba2-9ff4-0844761ef207)

-This project is a simple testimonial slider created using React.js and styled with Tailwind CSS.
+This is a simple testimonial slider created using React.js and styled with Tailwind CSS.
 The testimonial slider is a common component found on many websites, allowing you to showcase customer feedback or reviews in an interactive and visually appealing way.

 ## Technologies Used
 **Framework:** [React.js](https://react.dev/) was used for building the dynamic testimonial slider.<br/>